twibiral/twibiral/README.md

 Currently working on my masters thesis for my M.Sc.
 Artificial Intelligence at [Ulm University](https://www.uni-ulm.de/en/) in Germany.
 The thesis is done in collaboration with Porsche.

-Afterward, I plan on doing a PhD in explainable AI or computer vision (if you have or know about an open position in that field, I would love to hear about it 😄).
+Afterward, I plan on doing a PhD in explainable AI/computer vision (if you have or know about an open position in that field, I would love to hear about it 😄).

 <br><br>